 Be aware that the advertised scheduled travel time is 3 hours, however, it will take longer than this, even with light traffic, so bear this in mind if you’re planning onward travel and allow yourself several hours extra, to be on the safe side.

 The buses are all Express service, so they have air conditioning as well as snacks and a steward, plus there are washrooms onboard.

 Bangkok to Prachuap Khiri Khan by Train

 Taking the train from Bangkok to Prachuap Khiri Khan is a good choice if you like to have a little extra space to spread out in.
 The train does cost more than the bus, but is still a reasonably priced option.
-Thai Railways actually has two routes that serve Prachuap Khiri Khan, the main one departs from Hua Lamphong Station, plus there is a second service from Thon Buri.
-Four trains depart from Hua Lamphong, so you’ll have a better choice of cabins if you go from here.
-Departures are at 13:00, 17:35, 18:30, and 19:30, and even though none of these trains travel overnight, there are sleeper cabins available, so you can sit back and relax in relative comfort.
-The scheduled travel time is between 5 hours 25 minutes, and 5 hours 45 minutes.
+Thai Railways serves Prachuap Khiri Khan via a single route departing from the brand new Krung Thep Aphiwat Central Terminal.
+There’s a morning train at 8 AM, followed by six additional trains departing every two hours from 1 PM until 10 PM.
+Even though none of these trains are overnight, sleeper cabins are available, allowing you to relax in comfort.
+The scheduled travel time is between 5 and 6 hours.

 The benefit of the train over the buses and vans is that it arrives in central Prachuap Khiri Khan, making it easier to get to a hotel or other place without having to worry about catching a tuk-tuk.